List of India national cricket captains: T20I

 This is a list of cricketers who have captained the Indian men's cricket team for at least one Twenty 20 International.
 14 players have captained India in men's T20Is, of which Rohit Sharma is the most successful with 49 wins.
 India won the 2007 World T20, the inaugural T20 World Cup under the captaincy of Dhoni., later India win the 2024 T20 World Cup under the captaincy of Rohit Sharma.
+And again in India win 2026 T20 World Cup under the captaincy of Suryakumar Yadav.